-Students are provided education specific to learner mistreatment during first-year orientation, third-year orientation and through the distribution of the Student Handbook.
-CMED faculty are provided education about Learner Mistreatment, Harassment, Discrimination and Unprofessional Behavior via the Faculty Appointment Manual, and during annual department policy review sessions.
+Students are provided education specific to learner mistreatment during first-year and third-year orientation.
+The College of Medicine faculty are provided education about Learner Mistreatment, Harassment, Discrimination, and Unprofessional Behavior policy via the Faculty Appointment Manual and during annual department policy review sessions.
 Residents and fellows are provided education specific to student mistreatment as part of our Residents as Teachers curriculum.